Importance sampling for a simple Markovian intensity model using subsolutions: Derivation of Isaacs equation

-For completeness, and for the reader who wishes to develop some intuition, we now proceed with a formal derivation of the Isaacs equation associated with the importance sampling estimator \eqref{eq:estimator}.
+For completeness, and for the reader who wishes to develop some intuition, we end the paper with a formal derivation of the Isaacs equation associated with the importance sampling estimator \eqref{eq:estimator}.
 Naturally, the argument follows closely the general steps used in other works on the subsolution approach for dynamic importance sampling; see \cite{DupuisWangSubsol} for an overview.
 We emphasize that the derivation is of a formal nature and not all steps are motivated rigorously.